ArneTR/dotfiles/README.md

 Some of the functionality of these dotfiles depends on formulae installed by `brew.sh`.
 If you don’t plan to run `brew.sh`, you should look carefully through the script and manually install any particularly important ones.
 A good example is Bash/Git completion: the dotfiles use a special version from Homebrew.

+## Disabling unneeded LaunchAgents and LaunchDaemons

+- Boot into Recovery with Command+R
+- Then mount Macintosh HD with Disk Utility.app
+- Then use Terminal from the top bar - Utitlities to execute disable.sh

 ## Feedback

 Suggestions/improvements